-To enable or disable the wireless function:

-- 1. Go to Basic > Wireless. - The wireless radio is enabled by default.
-If you want to disable the wireless function of the router, just untick the Enable Wireless Radio checkbox.
-In this case, all the wireless settings will be invalid.

-To change the wireless network name (SSID) and wireless password:

-- 1. Go to Basic > Wireless. - 2.
-Create a new SSID in Network Name (SSID) and customize the password for the network in Password.
+- To enable or disable the wireless function: - 1.
+Go to Advanced > Wireless > Wireless Settings. - 2.
+The wireless radio is enabled by default.
+If you want to disable the wireless function of the router, just uncheck the box for Enable Wireless Radio.
+In this case, all the wireless settings will be invalid. - To change the wireless network name (SSID) and wireless password: - 1.
+Go to Basic > Wireless - 2.
+Create a new SSID in Wireless Network Name (SSID) and customize the password for the network in Password.
 The value is case-sensitive.